embarklabs/embark/docs/plugins.rst

       a file change, args is (filetype, path)
     * "abi", "abi-vanila", "abi-contracts-vanila" - triggered when contracts have been deployed and returns the generated JS code
+    *  "outputDone" - triggered when dapp is (re)generated
+    * "firstDeploymentDone" - triggered when the dapp is deployed and generated for the first time

 .. code:: javascript